orangese/neural-networks/README.md

 ### Libraries

-In order to use the code in this repository, run the following command in terminal: `pip3 install pandas xlrd matplotlib numpy scipy tensorflow keras`.
+In order to use the code in this repository, run the following command in terminal: `pip3 install pandas matplotlib numpy scipy tensorflow keras`.
 (For Python2 users, replace `pip3` with `pip`.)
 Depending on whether you have installed command line tools, you might get a prompt to install `gcc` via Apple's `xcode`.

 If you do not have `pip` installed, you will get the following error: `-bash: pip: command not found`.
 Refer to https://pip.pypa.io/en/stable/installing/ for a `pip` installation guide.